Consumer Counsel: Some Consumers May Have Overpaid On Their Electric Bills

 Electric Rates DroppingThe Public Utilities Regulatory Authority this morning lowered electric rates for standard offer customers of Eversource, formerly known as Connecticut Light and Power, and United Illuminating.

 Families Sue Utilities Over Conn.
 House ExplosionTwo families are suing two Connecticut utilities alleging negligence in connection with a 2012 natural gas explosion that leveled one New Haven home and damaged another.

 Competitive Electric Suppliers Costing Consumers More Than $13M MonthlyNew state data cements consumers complaints about the competitive electric supplier market.

 Regulators Ask Utilities To Slow Tree TrimmingConnecticut regulators are asking the two largest utilities in the state to scale back their tree-trimming programs amid criticism by property owners, government officials, environmental advocates and other groups.

 Utility Surveys Customers On Storm Response The United Illuminating Co. is surveying customers to find out what they thought of the utility's work restoring power during and after Superstorm Sandy.

-Bridgeport's mayor says Connecticut's largest city is poorly served by United Illuminating as nearly 28,000 residents are still without power, days after Superstorm Sandy battered shoreline communities.
+Bridgeport's Mayor Says His City Is Being Snubbed In Power Restoration Bridgeport's mayor says Connecticut's largest city is poorly served by United Illuminating as nearly 28,000 residents are still without power, days after Superstorm Sandy battered shoreline communities.